Sahithi142/CSM/README.md

 # Sahithi's CSM Portfolio.
 Welcome to my portfolio!
-This repository showcases my work and progress throughout the course.
+This repository showcases my work, assignments and progress throughout the Computer Sound and Music course.

 # Contents of Portfolio.